Most business advice highlights tools, tricks, and other fast tracks to success.

 Before you go there, you need to have the basics right.
 If you're going to effectively market your new business, then your email signature, voicemail, and tone of voice need to be considered.
 These things seem small, but put together they make up your brand.

-So, yes, of course you have voicemail, but are you leveraging it to its full potential?
-Are you presenting yourself professionally?
+So, yes, of course you have a voicemail greeting, but are you leveraging it to its full potential?
+Are you presenting yourself professionally on the phone?

 These 10 tips are a surefire way to maximize the value you’re getting from your voicemail service and delight callers into becoming customers.
 Have at ‘em!

 If you’re recording your greeting from the back of a New York City cab with the windows down, it’s gonna be pretty obvious to your callers.
 Road-raged cabdrivers, screeching brakes, and honking horns don’t exactly scream 'I’m a professional and I care about you.'
 The consequences of this can be two-fold:

 You lose out on an opportunity to project a professional image